liya-zhu/bg_control/Frequently-Asked-Questions.md

 4. Can we build a model to perdict the blood glucose level after intaking the food that has food_glycemic_index and weights food_g?

-> Yes, we can!
+> **Answer:** Yes, we can!
 That will likely be a significant part of our work that gets incorporated into multiple aspects of our project.

 5. What's the difference between basal and bolus insulin?
 Do you have a preference over using one or the other (e.g. effectiveness, side effects, etc)?